handicca/complete-javascript-course/README.md

-# Complete JavaScript Course - Forked by [Your Name]
+# Complete JavaScript Course - Forked by [Handika]

 This repository is a **fork** of Jonas Schmedtmann's [Complete JavaScript Course](https://github.com/jonasschmedtmann/complete-javascript-course) on GitHub.
 It contains course materials, projects, and challenges aimed at mastering modern JavaScript.